-Today lets attempt to break some of the confusion around Alcohol in Baking with my top tips and of course there has to be a recipe in the end.
+Today lets attempt to break some of the confusion around Alcohol in Baking with my top tips and of course, there has to be a recipe in the end.

-It all DOES NOT Evaporate : Yes we have heard it many times oh the alcohol in cooking it all evaporates, the truth can’t be farther from it.
+It all DOES NOT Evaporate : Yes, we have heard it many times oh the alcohol in cooking it all evaporates, but the truth can’t be farther from it.
 A 2003 USDA study showed that 5-85% of alcohol can remain in the food after cooking, it depends on what alcohol, the method and time of cooking.
-For eg it takes 2.5 hours of cooking for vodka to evaporate to 5% residual (see this link for more details) so hold on before you give that full cake to a child (though in my house we allow boozy cakes in which alcohol has been added only in batter because if you really calculate the amount which you eat in every slice it is not too much).
+For eg it takes 2.5 hours of cooking for vodka to evaporate to 5% residual (see this link for more details) so hold on, before you give that full cake to a child (though in my house we allow boozy cakes in which alcohol has been added only in batter because if you really calculate the amount which you eat in every slice it is not too much).